rorticus/dgrid-fixed-headers/README.md

 $ npm install
 ```

-Starting the project will open up a web browser to `http://localhost:8080`,
+Starting the project will open up a web server,

 ```bash
 $ npm run serve
 ```

-Navigate to the `src` directory and you should see a grid with red headers and a grid with green headers.
+Open up http://localhost:8080 in your browser and you should see a grid with red headers and a grid with green headers.
 Scrolling down the page will scroll the headers with the grids.

 ## How it Works